liferay/lexicon-site/src/pages/docs/designPrinciples/layout/layoutSidebar.md

 * Really short vertical navigation titles.
 Please make sure this happens in all the languages that your site manages.
 * More space in the main box to fit a table with many columns.

-Please if you move into these configuration make sure you apply 2 columns for the sidebar in all application sections instead of 2 in some and 3 in others for the shake of consistancy in your application.
+Please if you move into these configuration make sure you apply 2 columns for the sidebar in all application sections instead of 2 in some and 3 in others for the sake of consistency in your application.